AryamanReddi99/Creature-Forest/README.md

 Simulation of agents competing for resources with different strategies

-These scripts are best run in a Jupyter Notebook, but can (with the exception of Variable_Payoff_Simulator) be run with any Python IDE
+These scripts are best run in a Jupyter Notebook, but can (with the exception of Variable_Payoff_Simulator.ipynb) be run with any Python IDE